CodeMaxx/Awesome-Terminal-Commands/Terminal Commands.md

 `iwconfig` - similar to `ifconfig`, but used for wireless network interfaces. <br/>

+`ping domain_name_or_ip_address` - Used to ping a domain name or IP address continuously.
+It can be stopped by `^C`.
+Generally used to check if the server is up and responding.

+`dig example.com` - Queries DNS servers for information.
+Using the `+short` flag returns the IP address linked to the domain name.

+`whois domain_name.com` - Generates a long list of output regarding the server registration.

 ##### Extracting .tar files

 `tar -xvzf file.tar.gz` - used to extract the .tar.gz file<br>